Why it’s so important to water young urban trees

 What is Trees for Cities’ watering practice?

-It can vary depending on weather and other factors, but our current practice is to water trees that were planted by Trees for Cities in the last year once every two weeks, trees planted in the last two years once every three weeks and trees planted in the last three years once a month.
-However, this year we’ve made the decision to water our trees planted in the last year once a week as that is when they need it most to establish.
+It can vary depending on weather and other factors, but our current practice is to water trees that were planted by Trees for Cities in the last year once a week, trees planted in the last two years once every three weeks and trees planted in the last three years once a month.

 What's your best tree watering tips?

 • Aim to use 50 litres of water and pour it around the base of the tree.
-Street trees often have plastic pipes or watering bags and you can pour half of the 50 litres into the pipe and half around the base of the tree.
+Street trees often have plastic pipes or watering bags.
+With plastic pipes, pour most of the water down the pipe and a bit around the base of the tree.
+With a watering bag, locate the small slit opening (sometimes concealed behind a label) and fill the bag up with water.

 • Water at night or early in the morning as this minimises evaporation and lets the roots take in the optimal amount of water.